woossi0/suite/docs/usermanual/source/install/redhat/packages.rst

       yum clean all

 #.
-Install all Boundless Suite 4.9.1 packages corresponding to the ``suite-*`` packages which were removed in step 1.
+Install all Boundless Server 4.9.1 packages corresponding to the ``server-*`` packages which were removed in step 1.
 For example:

    .. code-block:: bash

-      yum install suite-geoserver suite-docs suite-dashboard
+      yum install server-geoserver server-docs server-dashboard

 Upgrading from 4.8 and older
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This section describes how to upgrade Boundless Suite 4.8 and earlier to |version| on Red Hat-based Linux distributions.
+This section describes how to upgrade Boundless Server 4.8 and earlier to |version| on Red Hat-based Linux distributions.

-.. warning:: We do **not** recommend upgrading Boundless Suite on a production server.
+.. warning:: We do **not** recommend upgrading Boundless Server on a production server.
 Instead, do a new install on new machine, then transfer your data and settings to the new machine.

 .. warning::